 - Examine the ethical basis for laws governing the workplace.

-- Analyze the process for filing a grievance.
+- Analyze the procedure for filing a grievance.

 - Examine the legal and historical significance of unions and collective bargaining.